 The Rocket Bean Roastery (Miera iela 29), for example, doesn't just do coffee, but also a lunch buffet while giving you a behind-the-scenes look inside the roastery.

 Miera iela is up and coming.
 It won't be long until it's a proper part of the Riga tourist map.

 If you were wondering “Is Riga worth visiting?”, I hope this post has helped you put your doubts aside, because it is!
-I had a great time exploring this city and already decided to go back in summer to experience it in warmer temperatures and longer light :-)
+I had a great time exploring Riga at Christmas time and already decided to go back in summer to experience it in warmer temperatures and longer light :-)